aplteam/Tester/README.md

 ### INI files

-First of all the `Run*` method checks whether there is a file `testcases_{computername}.ini`.
+First of all the `Run*` method check whether there is a file `testcases_{computername}.ini`.
 If this is the case that INI file is processed.
 Use this to specify computer-dependent variables.

 If no computer-specific INI file was found then it checks whether there is a file `testcases.ini`.
 If this is the case that INI file is processed, too.
 Use this to specify general stuff that does not depend on a certain computer/environment.